Financial Planning During Divorce

 While you want to work toward a solution, you also want to make sure you’re protecting your foundation.
 Figure out what you need to be ok — and don’t underestimate that number.
 When it comes to protecting what’s yours, you’ll know how to stand your ground and when to acquiesce.

 8. Take control.

 No one is going to care as much about your future as you do.
 Say it again if you have to, because it needs to underscore everything you do in this process — from taking control of your accounts and investments to protecting your spousal support with life insurance.
 Make sure you know your income streams are protected.

 We recommend starting with an attorney, financial planner, accountant and therapist.
 You may also want to consider hiring a forensic accountant or a Qualified Domestic Relations Order (QDRO) Specialist.
 Choose people you identify or connect with.

 Start thinking about what your new financial future could look like, and don’t stop planning once you’ve gotten through the worst of it.
 Keep the momentum going, and gain even greater control of your financial picture.
 Set financial goals.
 Create a new budget.
 Consider a move.
 But most importantly, don’t forget you can always rely on your team.

 We’re here for life’s biggest moments, even the tough ones.
 Let us see you through this.
 To set up a consultation with one of our Wealth Advisors or our Certified Divorce Financial Analyst™, please call Tara White at 888-775-0950.

-Raymond James and its advisors do not offer tax or legal advice.
+Vance Wealth and its advisors do not offer tax or legal advice.
 You should discuss any tax or legal matters with the appropriate professional.